Skip to content

 Short answers, pulled from the story.

-When did Top of the Pops first air and where was it broadcast from?
+When did Top of the Pops first air on the BBC?

-The first edition of Top of the Pops aired on Wednesday, the 1st of January 1964 at 6:35 pm from Dickenson Road Studios in Manchester.
-Bill Cotton and Johnnie Stewart devised a strict set of rules that governed how the show would operate for decades to come.
+Top of the Pops first aired on Wednesday, the 1st of January 1964, at 6:35 pm, broadcast from Dickenson Road Studios in Rusholme, Manchester.
+It was presented by Jimmy Savile and produced by Johnnie Stewart.